Valid Post-Selection Inference in High-Dimensional Approximately Sparse Quantile Regression Models: Analysis of the Estimators

-Next we turn to analyze the instrumental quantile regression discussed in Section \ref{Sec:Model}.
+Next we turn to analyze the estimator $\check \alpha_\tau$ obtained based on the orthogonal moment condition.
+In this section we assume that

+This setting is related to the instrumental quantile regression method proposed in \cite{ch:iqrWeakId}.
+However, in this application we need to account for the estimation of the noise $v$ that acts as the instrument which is known in the setting in \cite{ch:iqrWeakId}.
 Condition IQR below suffices to make the impact of the estimation of instruments negligible to the first order asymptotics of the estimator $\check \alpha_\tau$.
 Primitive conditions that imply Condition IQR are provided and discussed in the main text.